K4liber/subinterpreters/README.md

 Figure 1. *Typical relationsip between threads and processes* [[2]](#b2)

-#### What is a thread scheduler?

 The `thread scheduler` is a fundamental part of modern operating systems and programming environments that manages the execution of threads in a multi-threaded application.
 Its primary responsibility is to allocate CPU time to different threads, ensuring fair execution and efficient utilization of system resources.
-Thread scheduling is crucial for achieving concurrency, responsiveness, and efficient use of hardware. [https://medium.com/@sadigrzazada20/the-thread-scheduler-4c40c6143009]
+Thread scheduling is crucial for achieving concurrency, responsiveness, and efficient use of hardware[[13]](#b13).

 #### What is a python interpreter?

-A `python interpreter` is a computer program that converts python code into machine code.
+Python is an interpreted language.
+Interpreted languages do not need to be compiled to run.
+A program called an interpreter runs Python code "on the fly".
+Check out [Interpreter wikipedia article](#b14) if you would like to dive deeper.

 #### What is GIL?